YueLin301/yuelin301.github.io/_posts/Economics & Game Theory/2023-08-11-Information-Design-10min.md

 title: Information Design in 10 Minutes
 date: 2023-08-11 05:30:00 +0800
 categories: [Economics & Game Theory]
-tags: [tech, game theory, information design, Bayesian persuasion, obedience, multi agents, incentive compatibility]
+tags: [Tech, Economics, Game Theory, Multi Agents, Information Design]
 math: True
 pin: True
 ---

 > This note provides a brief introduction to the basic concepts of information design.
-More details can be found in [my other note on this topic](https://yuelin301.github.io/posts/Information-Design/).
+More details can be found in [my other note on this topic]({{site.baseurl}}/posts/Information-Design/).
 {: .prompt-info }

 <!-- ## A Brief Introduction -->